MatthewRalston/kmerdb/README.md

 For example, the IUPAC treatment is largely custom, and does the sensible thing when ambiguous bases are found in fasta files, but it could use some polishing.
 For example, the '`N`' residue rejection creates gaps in the k-mer profile from the real dataset by admittedly ommitting certain k-mer counts.
 This is one method for counting k-mers and handling ambiguity.
 Fork it and play with it a bit.

 Also, the parallel handling may not always be smooth, if you're trying to load dozens of 12+ mer profiles into memory.
 This would especially matter in the matrix command, before the matrix is generated.
-You can use single-core if your machine can't collate that much into main memory at once, depending on how deep the fastq dataset is, and the `--block-size` parameter in `kmerdb profile` is likely going to facilitate your memory overhead by reading chunks of `--block-size` reads into memory at once while accumulating the k-mer counts in a `uint64` array.
+You can use single-core if your machine can't collate that much into main memory at once, depending on how deep the fastq dataset is.
 Even when handling small-ish k-mer profiles, you may bump into memory overheads rather quickly.

 Besides that, I'd suggest reading the source, the differente elements of the [main page](https://matthewralston.github.io/kmerdb) or the [RTD documentation](https://kdb.readthedocs.io/en/stable/).